 Due to the graphic complexity of Arabic script, the brain’s right hemisphere is not involved in the initial processes of reading in Arabic.
 Therefore, reading acquisition in Arabic is much harder in comparison to English, research suggests.

 The conclusion comes from a series of studies at the Department of Psychology and the Edmond J. Safra Brain Research Center for the Study of Learning Disabilities at the University of Haifa.
 These studies have been published in the journal Neuropsychology.

-Over the past ten years, much data has indicated that reading acquisition in Arabic is slower and harder than in other languages.
+Over the past ten years, much data has indicated that reading acquisition in Arabic is slower and more complex than in other languages.
 The series of studies, carried out by Prof. Zohar Eviatar and Dr. Raphiq Ibrahim, examined the assumption that this difficulty is due to the visual complexity of the written Arabic system.

-The authors explained that in Arabic, identifying the number and location of dots that is critical in order to differentiate between letters is a hard task for the right brain since that hemisphere primarily utilizes global information in order to identify letters.
+The authors explained that in Arabic, identifying the number and location of dots that are critical to differentiate between letters is a challenging task for the right brain since that hemisphere primarily utilizes global information to identify letters.